History of the Serbian Air Force: Balkan Wars

 The first six military pilots were trained in France.
-They finished the course in the beginning of the First Balkan war.
+They finished the course in the beginning of the First Balkan War.
 On 24 December 1912, the head of the military Minister Radomir Putnik signed the papers about forming the Air Force Command situated in Niš which included: the Aircraft Squad (which counted 11 military aircraft), the Balloon Squad, the Pigeon post and the Base.
 This date is the date of formation of the Serbian Air Force.
 Its first combat experience, Serbian Air Force had experienced in March 1913 over Shkodra which was in the Central Force hands.
 On the first combat flight, sergeant-pilot Mihajlo Petrović was killed as the second victim of World Military Aviation.
 The first victim of military aviation was a Bulgarian pilot Topradzijev who was killed in 1912 when he was flying back from the reconnaissance mission over Edirne, Turkey.

 World War I

 Lt.
 Miodrag Tomić and observer Milutin Mihailović seated in their Blériot XI-2 Génie airplane, at the Serbian Front, May 1915.

-General mobilization in the summer of 1914 found Serbian Aeroplane Wing not well prepared.
+General mobilisation in the summer of 1914 found Serbian Aeroplane Wing not well prepared.
 Aeroplane Wing had only 9 aeroplanes of which 7 in flying condition.
 Five planes and three pilots were relocated to Dabića airfield.
 From that airfield, Captain Živojin Stanković and 2nd Lieutenant Miodrag Tomić on August 13, 1914 commenced their first reconnaissance flights in World War I. Serbian pilots who were actually skilled and experienced from the Balkan Wars had succeeded to give the valuable information about the number, the movements, and the position of the enemy troops.
 They contributed to early Serbian victories in 1914 at Cer Mountain, Kolubara and Drina river.
 At the beginning of 1915, armed with machine guns and bombs, Serbian pilots succeeded to fight back the enemy by attacking their aircraft flying over the Serbian sovereign territory or by bombing the important targets in the background positions.
 Because of air supremacy of the Austro-Hungarian Aviation Troops over Serbian Front, in March 1915 the French squadron (Escadrille MFS.99) arrived to aid weakness Serbian Aeroplane Wing.
 French squadron held the frontline from Smederevo to Loznica, and Serbian Wing from Smederevo to Golubac.
 After the conquest of Serbia by the Central Powers in the autumn of 1915 and the great retreat of Serbian army to island of Corfu, in the spring 1916 was formed Macedonian front.
 In the autumn of 1915, Serbia conducted the first medical transport of the wounded and sick in the world aviation history.
 One of the ill soldiers in that first medical transport was Milan Rastislav Štefánik, a Slovak pilot-volunteer who was flown to safety by French aviator Louis Paulhan.